symbolist/XBlock/doc/tutorial.rst

     $ git clone https://github.com/edx/XBlock.git
     $ cd XBlock
-    $ gvim README.md
+    $ gvim README.rst

-Follow the instructions in `README.md` to get the workbench server up and running.
+Follow the instructions in `README.rst` to get the workbench server up and running.
 Once you're done, you should be able to visit http://127.0.0.1:8000/ and see the following interface showing up:

 .. image:: images/workbench_home.png